Max-Shooster/WebGL/Billiards/README.md

 # Billiards
 A Physics-based Billiard Simulation.
-Please feel free to reach out for access to the code.
+Please feel free to contact me for the source code.